wes1350/wes1350.github.io/_posts/2020-02-11-learningfrench.md

 First, particularly if you are in need of motivation, you can **start looking for French media** to consume to motivate you to learn the language.
 For me, this was music, but for others, TV shows or books could also work.

 Next, I recommend **going through the Duolingo tree** for getting through the A1 and A2 levels.
-Completing the French tree should teach you all the major tenses and you’ll have a very solid basis for moving onto more advanced material.
+Completing the French tree should teach you all the major grammatical concepts and you’ll have a very solid basis for moving onto more advanced material.
 Of course, ensure you’re using Duolingo as I described earlier in this article to get maximum effectiveness.

 After getting through a good portion (maybe half or so) of the Duolingo tree, **start going through the 5000 most common words Anki deck**.
 Do something like 20 new words a day, reviewing words as they come up.
 If you start Anki late and already know a bunch of words, then you can bump this up to something like 50 words a day, though that’s pretty intensive.